Carroll Park, Long Beach, California: History

 Carroll Park is a residential neighborhood of single family and duplex homes, some modest, some quite impressive, but all well maintained.
 There are no businesses within the Park.
 The Park boasts a wide variety of historic architectural styles, old-growth trees, and narrow streets that wind around the four grassy islands that anchor the Park’s inner circle.

 The streets were built for horse and buggy, so traffic is naturally deterred.
 Historians indicate that the Park was planned in this circular fashion with its complex maze of streets to deter the farm and ranch wagons on their way to town.
 The horses and wagons are gone, but the Park continues to enjoy the absence of through traffic.

 Carroll Park attracts walkers from many of the neighboring Bluff Heights communities.
-Two churches sit adjacent to the Park.
+A Methodist church built in 1903 sits at the southwest corner and a Lutheran church stands adjacent to the Park's northwest border.
 Throughout the year, residents enjoy the mild microclimate of Bluff Park.

 A Carroll Park neighborhood association has existed for years, and residents join together for an annual potluck picnic or on the rare occasion that something threatens to impinge on the historic significance or peacefulness of the Park.
 Unlike other historic districts, home tours are not routinely offered: There doesn’t appear to have been one since July 1982, when the Park was initially designated a historic district.